 Some people call it monkey bread, while others call it monkey cake.
-I think the reason why it’s called monkey bread/cake is because it’s made with loads of sticky sugary dough balls and you pull it apart with your fingers to eat it.
-And after eating this warm, sweet bread, your hands end up getting all sticky with cinnamon caramel.
-YUM!
+I think the reason why it’s called monkey bread/cake is that it’s made with loads of sticky sugary dough balls and you pull it apart with your fingers to eat it.
+And after eating this warm, sweet bread, your hands will be quite sticky.
+It’s just fun to eat!

 Monkey bread can be made in any ball size and pan shape.
-I made medium dough balls and used my bundt pan (I think that this is the most popular pan/shape for monkey bread).
+I made medium dough balls and used a bundt pan which is the most common pan that is used for monkey bread.

 - ½ cup water warm